A.LifeGrad Memorial Group Pte Ltd

 - Curtain and carpet flooring around casket enclosure

-- 100 chairs
+- 10 round table, 15 square table, 100 chairs

-- 2 air cooler in casket enclosure
+- 6 big fans, 2 air cooler in casket enclosure

 - Dignified taoist backdrop decoration (pop up banner)